qlyde/peek/README.md

 ## More

+[**Blockchain.com**](https://www.blockchain.com/explorer) supports blockchain exploring and can be used to view certain blocks, transactions and more.

 To view more details of a specific transaction, copy its `hash` and go to **blockchain.com/btc/tx/\<hash>**. eg. for a `hash=5f278439303d87f7324543a3e873ffd01a18b45bd61476d223341667007680e1` go to [https://www.blockchain.com/btc/tx/5f278439303d87f7324543a3e873ffd01a18b45bd61476d223341667007680e1](https://www.blockchain.com/btc/tx/5f278439303d87f7324543a3e873ffd01a18b45bd61476d223341667007680e1)

 ## Running